isomerpages/mlaw-corp/news/speeches/_posts/2026-07-06-post-Intervention by Minister Edwin Tong SC at WIPO Ministerial Policy Dialogue.md

 ---
-title: Intervention by Minister Edwin Tong SC at WIPO Ministerial Policy Dialogue
+title: Intervention by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at WIPO Ministerial Policy Dialogue
 permalink: /intervention-by-minister-edwin-tong-sc-at-wipo-ministerial-policy-dialogue/
 date: 2026-07-06
 layout: post